Search for a recipe

 • Turn on IP in sauté mode add oil and when the oil is hot add ingredients under “to temper” and let it crackle.
 Turn off the IP

 • Add all the other ingredients one by one; mix well.
-Cook in manual mode – in sealing high temperature for one minute.
+Cook in manual mode – in sealing at high temperature for one minute.
 Release the pressure immediately

 • Mix well and add almond flour